Math Video Challenge Rules and FAQ

 How much does it cost to participate?
 What comes with a registration?

-Registration is completely free thanks to the support of our sponsors.
+Registration is completely free thanks to the support of our sponsors, espcially DoD STEM, the title sponsor of the Challenge.
 Registered team advisors receive the free Producers Kit with a printed Math Video Challenge Playbook and tripod, plus online access to resources.

 Teams that submit a video also are eligible for participation prizes and awards within the Math Video Challenge, which is explained below in the next section of FAQs.

 How does MATHCOUNTS protect the data I enter in the Math Video Challenge website?

 MATHCOUNTS uses security procedures designed to protect the information obtained from all participants against unauthorized access and alteration during its storage and use by us.
 MATHCOUNTS has implemented a security measure called SSL encryption that protects submitted information during its transmission.
 SSL utilizes data encryption to create a secure environment in which to transmit information.